There and back again: A circuit extraction tale: Circuit extraction

+Instead of describing the algorithm for measurement patterns, we describe it for the more convenient form of MBQC+LC diagrams.
 The general idea is that we modify the diagram vertex by vertex to bring it closer and closer to resembling a circuit.
 We start at the outputs of the diagram and work our way to the inputs.
 The gflow informs the choice of which vertex is next in line to be `extracted' (specifically, this will always be a vertex maximal in the gflow partial order).
 By applying various transformations to the diagram, we change it so that the targeted vertex can easily be pulled out of the MBQC-form part of the diagram and into the circuit-like part.
 The remaining MBQC-form diagram is then one vertex smaller.
 Since all the transformations preserve gflow, we can then repeat the procedure on this smaller diagram until we are finished.

 Before we explain the extraction algorithm in detail in Section~\ref{sec:generalextractalgorithm}, we state some relevant lemmas.

 \begin{lemma} The following equation holds:

 where $M$ is the biadjacency matrix of the output vertices to the neighbours of $D$, and $M^\prime$ is the matrix produced from $M$ by adding row~1 to row~2, modulo~2.
 If the full diagram on the LHS has gflow, then so does the RHS. \end{lemma} \begin{proof} The equality is proved in Ref.~\cite[Proposition~6.2]{cliff-simp}.
 There it is also shown that this preserves gflow when all measurements are in the \XY plane, but the same proof works when measurement in all three planes are present. \end{proof}